-Stone Lab Manager Matt Thomas and Assistant Manager Kevin Hart are maintaining a longterm data collection and monitoring station measuring atmospheric mercury.
+Stone Lab staff are maintaining a longterm data collection and monitoring station measuring atmospheric mercury.
 This program is funded by the Ohio EPA, who will use the data.
 The analyzer unit was installed at Stone Lab’s Research Building on South Bass Island in November 2011, and is one of only 22 active units of its kind in North America.
 Two are located in Ohio, one at Stone Lab and the other at Ohio University in southeastern Ohio.

 According to the EPA, mercury is naturally found in certain rocks, including coal.
 Coalburning power plants account for about 50 percent of human-caused mercury emissions in the United States.
 Burning hazardous waste, spilled mercury, and the improper disposal of products that contain mercury — such as compact fluorescent “energy saver” light bulbs — can also release mercury into the environment.